msande231/msande231.github.io/assignment3.markdown

 Part I.
 * You explored the unadjusted base survey data.
-* You augmented the survey data and used this data in the rrest of the assignment.
+* You augmented the survey data and used this data in the rest of the assignment.
 * You correctly gathered census data using appropriate cells.
 * Correct computation for step 3 and step 5.
+* CSV of post-stratified attitudes and summary for the report.
 * Your code is readable and well formatted.
 * Report should be well written and formated.
 It should be no longer than 3 pages.